gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 ## Alien registration number on F1

-F1 visa, like the H1b is not a permanent residency visa.
-Hence, there are no A-number assigned to a student.
-However, one is generated when the student applies for OPT EAD.
+Not all F1 visa holders have an assigned Alien number.
+USCIS assigns one, only after the student's OPT EAD card is approved.
 The number is printed on the EAD card.
+If the student transfers to a H1b visa, then the A-number can be found on the subsequent approval notices if it was included as part of the application.
+The A-number assigned to a student tends to be temporary.
+If the student at some point applied for a permanent residency (green card), a new A-number will most likely be assigned.

 ## Alien registration number on EAD
 If you have a Employment Authorization Document (EAD), your A-number would be printed on the card.
 It may be called USCIS # on the card.